G.fast is an FTTH enabler

 Where to deploy G.fast

 Because it works on short copper loops, G.fast must be deployed in conjunction with fiber rollouts.
 But you can leverage your existing assets.
-FTTH operators can use the passive optical network (PON) to backhaul G.fast-enabled ONTs.
+FTTH operators can use the passive optical network (PON) to backhaul G.fast DPUs.
 And traditional FTTx operators can use G.fast to increase bit rates without having to extend fiber all the way to the home.

-This means you can roll out ultra-broadband services using low-cost micro-nodes that serve 1-16 subscribers.
+This means you can roll out ultra-broadband services using low-cost micro-nodes that typically serve 8 or 16 subscribers.
 G.fast can deliver value in many different deployment scenarios, including: